ganeshprabhu2005/EXNO-4-DS/README.md

 # RESULT:
-        Thus the program to read the given data and perform Feature Scaling and Feature Selection process
+Thus the program to read the given data and perform Feature Scaling and Feature Selection process.